MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-internal-warehouse-flows.md

 6. The machine operator informs the production manager that the end items are finished.
 7. The shop floor supervisor uses the consumption journal or production journal to post the consumption of component items that use either **Manual** flushing method or **Forward** or **Pick + Forward** flushing methods together with routing link codes.
-8. The production manager posts the output of the works order and changes status to **Finished**.
+8. The production manager posts the output of the production order and changes status to **Finished**.
 The quantity of component items that use **Backward** flushing method is deducted from the open shop floor bin, and the quantity of component items that use **Pick + Backward** flushing method is deducted from the To-Production bin.

  The following illustration shows when the **Bin Code** field on the component list is filled according to your location or machine/work centre setup.